Life (manga): Life

 Ayumu's ex-best friend from Saku Radani Middle School.
-Her surname is Shinozuka, which is why Ayumu calls her Shii-chan (her given name is never mentioned in the manga; it is Yūko in the TV drama).
-She had promised Ayumu that even if they went to different high schools, they'd still be friends.
+Her surname is Shinozuka, which is why Ayumu calls her "Shii-chan" (しーちゃん).
+Her given name is never mentioned in the manga; it is Yūko in the TV drama.
+She had promised Ayumu that even if they went to different high schools, they would still be friends.
 At the top of her class, she dreamed of getting into Nishidate to be like a girl who used to live next door to her.
 However, her grades began to slip due to tutoring Ayumu instead of focusing on her own schoolwork.
 Eventually Ayumu began scoring higher on her final exams, but lied about it in order to make Shii-chan feel better.
 Her dreams are shattered when the entrance exam results are posted and her grades are too low to make it into Nishidate.
 When she discovers the truth, she blames Ayumu and angrily breaks off their friendship despite the promise she had made.
 It is her broken friendship with Shii-chan that drives Ayumu to begin cutting.